awsdocs/amazon-aurora-user-guide/doc_source/babelfish-architecture.md

 When connecting through TDS, you can run `USE dbA` to see schemas `dbo` and `smith` from T\-SQL, as you would in SQL Server\.
 The unchanged schema names are also visible from PostgreSQL\.

-In multiple\-database mode, the schema names of user databases become `dbname_schemaname` when seen from PostgreSQL\.
-The schema names remain the same when seen from T\-SQL\.
+In multiple\-database mode, the schema names of user databases become `dbname_schemaname` when accessed from PostgreSQL\.
+The schema names remain the same when accessed from T\-SQL\.

 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/babelfish_multi_db_mode.png)